telerik/xamarin-forms-docs/controls/gauge/gauge-indicators.md

 ## Text Indicator

-The **GaugeTextIndicator** gives you the possibilitu to present a text on a specific value.
+The **GaugeTextIndicator** gives you the possibility to present a text on a specific value.

 <snippet id='gauge-text-indicator'/>